dhakkada/dhakkada.github.io/vita.md

 ## [Counseling Experience]()

+08.2014--04.2015 **Professional School Counselor** Richmond and Washington Elementary Schools Salem Keizer School District

+* Provided social, emotional, academic and career counseling for students from two **Title I** schools (Schools with more than 70% of students below poverty line), and connecting families with community resources

-10.2013--06.2014 **School Counseling Intern** Cedar Park Middle School (6-8 grade levels) Beaverton School District, 2 days/week
+10.2013--06.2014 **School Counseling Intern** Cedar Park Middle School (6-8 grade levels) and Cedar Mill Elementary School (K-5 grade levels) Beaverton School District

 * Action Research on career awareness and post-secondary planning for Latina students
 * Interventions on issues such as bullying, diversity inclusion, transition, identity and race, friendship, social skills, and peer conflicts
 * Initiated the development of after-school Student Support Club

-08.2013--06.2014 **School Counseling Intern** Cedar Mill Elementary School (K-5 grade levels)  Beaverton School District, 1 day/week

 * Classroom guidance lessons based on needs assessment
 * Other duties included lunch groups; attending 504, IEP and RTI meetings